 Mind mapping topics and ideas is a good way to jump start projects and tasks.
-Though good old pen and paper traditionally got the job done, digital applications like MindNode for Mac ($19.99) and iOS ($9.99) devices offer flexibility and features that save time and trees.
+Though good old pen and paper traditionally got the job done, digital applications like MindNode for Mac ($19.99) and iOS ($9.99) [No longer available] devices offer flexibility and features that save time and trees.

 We last took a look at MindNode in 2009 alongside a few other OS X mind mapping solutions, and since then MindNode has added an improved user interface, additional exporting features and a brand new iOS app.

 This is a fairly easy application to learn, and is useful as both a brainstorming and presentation tool.

 If you’ve never tried mind mapping, you might be surprised how useful the technique can be for generating topics, ideas, and tasks for a project by seeing relationships between clustered items in a visual structure.
 Mind mapping is also similar to creating an outline, but it’s less linear and more focused on drawing connections between related ideas.

 The technique is useful for writing projects, presentations, problem solving, project management, team building, studying for exams and lots more.